-(4) UNILATERAL MEASURES CANNOT BE JUSTIFIED
+(2) UNILATERAL MEASURES IS UNJUSTIFIABLE

 There are two popular rationales for unilateral measures.
-The first is that, since international rules are incomplete, both substantively and procedurally, defiance of these rules is justified to make existing rules function more effectively.
+The first is that, if international rules are incomplete, both substantively and procedurally, defiance of these rules is justified to make existing rules function more effectively.
 The other rationale, based on economic or political theory, argues that credible threats of unilateral measures are effective in maintaining a free trading system from a strategic viewpoint.